DanSilv/rhoconnect-issues/README.md

-rhoconnect-issues
+RhoConnect Issues
 =================

-Issues area for RhoConnect
+This is the public issues area for RhoConnect.
+Please read the [contributing guide](CONTRIBUTING.md) guide before [creating](/rhomobile/rhoconnect-issues/issues/new) new issues.